 We work in partnership with community members across Hong Kong, challenging inequality with the ultimate aim of benefitting all Hong Kongers.
-We use research, policy, and community-centred advocacy to support, defend, and protect those who are most vulnerable to violations of their rights.
+We use research and raise awareness to support, defend, and protect those who are most vulnerable to violations of their rights.

-We provide direct assistance to those who have faced violations, helping them begin to heal by working to put laws and policies in place to make sure those violations don’t happen again.
+We provide direct assistance to those who have faced violations, helping them begin to heal by working to make sure those violations don’t happen again.

-And when community members’ rights and personal wellbeing are under threat, we assist with asylum claims, use strategic litigation to set precedent, and work to ensure that others don’t someday face the same mistreatment.
+And when community members’ rights and personal wellbeing are under threat, we assist with asylum claims and work to ensure that others don’t someday face the same mistreatment.

 At a time when people are sharing their stories through digital media and making issues of injustice more visible than ever, Justice Centre is focused on bringing visibility to Hong Kong communities that are too often ignored or forgotten – and helping them tell their stories in cases where they’re unable to do so themselves.

-From working to ensure that refugees, victims of torture and human trafficking have legal representation to challenging laws that reinforce disparities and negative social outcomes for women, children, racial and ethnic minorities, and LGBTQ individuals, Justice Centre uses policy, advocacy, and direct action services to help realise a fairer, just, and equitable Hong Kong.
+From working to ensure that refugees, victims of torture and human trafficking have legal representation to challenging disparities and negative social outcomes for women, children, racial and ethnic minorities, and LGBTQ individuals, Justice Centre uses research, awareness raising, and direct action services to help realise a fair, just, and equitable Hong Kong.

 Arts Prize 2020